 - As much watermelon with the seeds as you can fit into the blender.

-For a really potent combination you could first juice carrots, celery and beetroot and then added it to the watermelon, cucumber, lemon juice and parsley.
-You’d be hard-pressed to find a more powerful and better tasting liver and kidney cleanser.
+For a really potent combination you could first juice carrots, celery and beetroot and then add it to the blended watermelon, cucumber, lemon juice and parsley.
+You’d be hard-pressed to find a more potent and better tasting liver and kidney cleanser.